Under the Story Tree

 Send a brief letter describing your circumstances; no documentation will be required.
 Email: email@example.com

 We give preference to new campers and to children of color, but returning families who have received scholarships in the past are still welcome to apply.
 We also want to make it possible for children who are healing from trauma to attend, as long as the fit is right.

 As part of contributing to the camp, we ask that those people who receive scholarships help in publicizing camp through conversations with other parents, by putting up three posters and/or talking to your school to place an article (which we’ll write) into your school newsletter.

-We have given out partial and full scholarships every year since camp began twenty years ago as we understand the needs of families.
+We have given out partial and full scholarships every year since camp began twenty-five years ago as we understand the needs of families.